dailymotion/lua-nginx-guard-jwt/README.md

-Nginx Guard - Map JWT Claims to HTTP's headers request
+Nginx Guard - Verification of the JWT Token with mapping of the token claims values to the HTTP Headers of Query.
 ====

 Map claims values from the JWT Token to the HTTP Headers request, with